aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/lock-excel-files/_index.md

 | file           | file   | form‑data (multipart body) | The Excel workbook to be uploaded and locked. |
 | password       | string | query string               | Password for the workbook (optional).         |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/LightCells/PostLock) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/LightCells/PostLock" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to **call** the Cloud API with cURL.